lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 meaningful but would create too much data for the year.)

 ```
-sonalyze load --from=1y --load=daily --loadfmt=cpu,gpu
+sonalyze load --from=1y --daily --fmt=cpu,gpu
 ```

 Note these are "absolute" values in the sense that, though they are percentages, the reference for 100% is one CPU core or GPU card.
-If you instead want values relative to the system, you need to ask for that, and you need to provide the system configuration:
+If you instead want values relative to the system, you need to ask for that, and you need to provide the system configuration, here are hourly system-relative averages for the last three days:

 ```
-sonalize load --from=3d --load=hourly --loadfmt=rcpu,rgpu --config-file=ml-systems.json
+sonalyze load --from=3d --fmt=rcpu,rgpu --config-file=ml-systems.json
 ```

 ### Did my job use GPU?